reymon359/how-to-live/advices/Don't give more importance to things than they already have/index.md

 ---
-name: 'Don't give more importance to things than they already have'
+name: "Don't give more importance to things than they already have"
-Categories: ['Problems', 'Solutions']
+Categories: ['Problems', 'Solutions', 'Mental health', 'Focus']
 ---
 # Don't give more importance to things than they already have

-This one is related to cause something unimportant to seem important.
+Avoid making unimportant things seem important.

-Sometimes we overthink some small issues which makes them appear bigger than they really are.
+Sometimes we overthink small issues and end up making them appear bigger than they are.

-When you have a problem try to see it from above.
-If you deep too much into it it will overcome you.
+Relativize.
+When you have a problem, try to see it from above.
+If you worry too much about it, it will overcome you.

 We all sometimes fail and do things wrong.
-Don't overreact over this, is not the end of the world.
-Just learn from it for the next time.
+Don't overreact.
+It is not the end of the world.
+Learn from it for the next time.

-Try to not overthink things and let them flow.
+Try to not overthink and let things flow.

 ## Quotes